 In the past Ryan has architected a Grails solution for Developerprogram.com that allows rapid deployment of Developer Program portals for all kinds of companies, specializing in the mobile industry.
 He has also built Java and Linux based webcasting for events such as SXSW, built telecom software, and SaaS systems for the financial sector.

-Bobby Warner is a Senior Technical Architect at Target Corporation based in Minneapolis, Minnesota.
-Bobby has been developing web applications for over ten years and using Grails for the last three.
-He has been a key component in bringing Groovy and Grails to Target as well as other innovative technologies.
+Bobby Warner is the founder of a Groovy/Grails, Mobile and DevOps consulting company called Agile Orbit.
+Bobby has been developing web applications for over ten years and using Grails for the last four.
+He was a key component in bringing Groovy and Grails to a Fortune 50 retail company as well as other innovative technologies.
 Bobby is an active member in the Grails community and blogs frequently about Grails topics at www.bobbywarner.com.

 Dan Woods is an application developer who is passionate about software architecture and best practices.
 Dan solves software development problems using Groovy and Grails, and engages the community by sharing solutions through his Twitter account, blog, and GitHub contributions.
 He has code commits to Grails framework and has published articles on software architecture in Groovy Magazine.